In this article

 Compliance posture: OpenMetal operates as a Business Associate under HIPAA and maintains a security and privacy framework grounded in ISO 27001:2022.
 This includes documented policies and procedures, incident response and breach notification processes, and periodic HIPAA/HITECH security assessments.
 For healthcare inference workloads, deploying on infrastructure with this compliance posture, combined with hardware-level attestation, meaningfully strengthens the technical safeguard story for auditors.

-Trust Domain Provisioning on OpenStack
+Trust Domain Provisioning on Bare Metal

 - The TD generates a TD Report that can be used for remote attestation